thinhpham2122/TTT5/README.md

 Training reward system
 ------
-Moves that are invalid and loses the game are given -1 as reward.
+Moves that are invalid or lose the game are given -1 as reward.
 Moves that win the game are given 1 as reward.
-All other moves are given 0 as reward.
+All other moves are given 0 as immediate reward.

 Result
 ------